What's the average cost of car insurance in Phoenix?

 And that's not the worst of it.
-Each year there are more than 700,000 weather-related car accidents.
+More than 700,000 weather-related car accidents occur each year.
 In Phoenix, you can expect 30 rainy days with an annual rainfall of 8.2 inches.
 Phoenix is also known to experience thunderstorms and flash floods.
-You can check on the condition of the roads anytime here.

 Rainy Days a Year